Exploring Solutions for Buffalo Hump: Causes, Weight Loss Impact, and Treatments

-Those with a “buffalo neck hump” on the upper back just below the neck may feel embarrassed or insecure and wonder if I lose weight will my buffalo hump go away?8 We’ll cover various causes and solutions for this hump and explain whether weight loss will get rid of it or if you may need to seek other treatment.
+Those with a “buffalo neck hump” on the upper back just below the neck may feel embarrassed or insecure and wondering whether weight loss can eliminate a buffalo hump.1 We’ll cover various causes and solutions for this hump and explain whether weight loss will get rid of it or if you may need to seek other treatment.

 We will also explain certain health conditions that can lead to this bump as well as ways to naturally lose excess fat in this area.